When teachers are happy, magic happens.

 - What is the pay?

-Our introductory rate is $30-$45 per teaching hour, based on experience.
-We provide generous annual raises for great performance.
+Our introductory rate is $35-$50 per teaching hour, based on experience.
+We provide generous annual raises for great performance, substantial bonuses for reliability, full compensation for your driving time, and a $500 signing bonus for new instructors.

 - Why do I need a car?